 Road salt has been used to combat icy roads for decades.
 Over the years, application techniques and storage methods have changed.
+There is also growing concern of the harmful impact road salt has on waterways.
 But, are there other ways to keep drivers safe in the winter?

 When Mother Nature serves up cold, snow and ice, municipalities and DOTs across the United States turn to sodium chloride to deice their roadways.
 This compound is very similar to common table salt, albeit a much coarser version.
 It’s an affordable, effective means to remove snow and ice from our roads—keeping people safe.
-However, the compound is only effective in temps above 15 or 20 degrees.
-So, what else can we use?
+However, the compound is only effective in temps above 15 or 20 degrees and can potentially impair our waterways.
+So, what other options are available to protect our waterways and sustain our resources—while maintaining safe roads?
 Turns out, there are a lot of alternatives.

-There are quite a few different methods to prevent snow and ice build-up on our roads, some more common than others.
+There are quite a few options to prevent snow and ice build-up on our roads, some more common than others.
 Here are some of those methods.

 Calcium chloride can melt snow quicker and at a lower temperature than salt, but can damage roadways, vehicles and more.
+Long-term winter applications also increase impact waterways due to calcium chloride entering groundwater.
 What’s more, is calcium chloride melts snow and ice so quickly it leaves behind lots of moisture.
 This leftover moisture can then refreeze if it’s cold enough.

 Potassium acetate can be applied before a snow or ice event to prevent sticking to the pavement.
 Fewer applications are required as it continues to work longer than other pretreatment methods.
 The problem is it can lower oxygen levels in waterways and do damage over time.